Redningsselskapet/nestjs-plugins/packages/nestjs-nats-jetstream-transport/README.md

 - **servers**: string | string[] (default: 'localhost:4222') - String or Array of hostport for servers.
 - **debug**: boolean (default: false) - If `true`, the client prints protocol interactions to the console.
 Useful for debugging.
 - **name**: string - Connections can be assigned a name which will appear in some of the server monitoring data.
 This name is not required, but is **highly recommended** as a friendly connection name will help in monitoring, error reporting, debugging, and testing.
+- **connectedHook**: function(nc: NatsConnection): void - A hook function that is run after connection is established.
 - **ignoreClusterUpdates**: boolean - If `true` the client will ignore any cluster updates provided by the server.
 - **inboxPrefix**: string - Sets de prefix for automatically created inboxes - `createInbox(prefix)`
 - **maxPingOut**: number (default: 2) - Max number of pings the client will allow unanswered before raising a stale connection error.